VictorGFM/dns-server/README.md

 # dns-server

-DNS server simulation in C++ language, developed in the Operating Systems discipline at UFMG.
+DNS server simulation in C++ language, developed in the Computer Networks discipline at UFMG.

 ## Setup